 However, there is actually a specific distinction:

 Logomark: The simple image that represents a brand (think Nike’s swoosh or Apple’s apple).
 For Column Five, it’s this:

 Logotype/wordmark: A brand name in a styled font (think Coca-Cola’s elaborate script or Gucci’s clean font).

 Combination mark: Both the image and the styled brand name together (think Puma).

 Now that there are more opportunities for visual branding, from favicons to Facebook cover photos, it’s more common for companies to have all three.
 For the purposes of this blog, we’ll talk about logomarks and logotypes, with the assumption that you will be designing a combination mark logo.
 So, on to the process.

-How to Design a Logo
+How to Create a Strong Logo Design

 Designing a logo relies on team collaboration and communication.
 The steps outlined here are meant to maximize your creative output while moving through the process in an intuitive way.
 Depending on your team, you may require more rounds of feedback in between, so feel free to tweak as needed.